tymyrddin/red-basic/source/docs/server/README.md

 ## How?

-* Take advantage of vulnerabilities on hosts or hosted applications to gain a shell on the remote server or expose the information in an application database through SQL injection or other techniques.
+* Take advantage of vulnerabilities on hosts or hosted applications to gain or escalate a shell on the remote server or expose the information in an application database through SQL injection or other techniques.
 * Use common vulnerabilities, such as DNS poisoning, weak configurations, and poor patching (but those are becoming rare).
 * Find new vulnerabilities with code analysis or fuzzing.